 This is what happens when Kanye West tones down his ego and smiles.

-When Meyers brought up the ridiculous, crystal-encrusted mask West wore during his most recent tour, the introspective West gave a not-as-ridiculous explanation about his fashion choice.
+When Meyers brought up the ridiculous, crystal-encrusted mask West wore during his concerts, the introspective West gave a not-as-ridiculous explanation about his fashion choice.

-“It’s freeing,” West said of the mask.
+“It’s freeing,” West said.
 “A place where you can express yourself to your audience, to everyone, without being judged, to whatever your name is supposed to represent, whatever it means and doesn’t mean.
 Just to feel like a new artist again, that’s the reason why I perform most of the show in a mask.”

-Meyers told West “As you approach fashion, I have to say I’m betting on you based on how everything else has gone up until this point."
-West's response?
-“Thank you.
+“As you approach fashion, I have to say I’m betting on you based on how everything else has gone up until this point,” said Meyers, to which West responded, “Thank you.
 I appreciate that you bet on me.
 Now it would be great if you owned a fashion company.”

 firstname.lastname@example.org | Twitter @TribLuis

 For more celebrity news and sightings, go to chicagotribune.com/luis